-Carrie George, MPA/MIL ’06, on the future of ethical supply chain
+Carrie George, MPA/MILR ’06, on the future of ethical supply chain

 Do you know where the materials in your cellphone came from?
 Chances are, the manufacturer doesn’t either.